NihadZeidan/reading-notes/README.md

 # Nihad Emad Zeidan

-### Nihad Zeidan, a 24 years old Business Administration gradute, who's passionte to learn Software Development.
+#### Nihad Zeidan, a 24 years old Business Administration gradute, who's passionte to learn Software Development.
+###### Here you can find all the tables related to reading notes.

 #### Code 102 Content: